-Robert Blackett is a qualified barrister and litigation counsel who concentrates his practice on international arbitration, and acts as advocate in arbitrations and court proceedings.
-He primarily represents clients in the oil and gas, energy, engineering and construction industries, and has extensive experience with the major institutional rules and contract forms.
+Robert Blackett is a barrister who acts as advocate in arbitrations and court proceedings.
+He primarily represents clients in the oil and gas, energy, engineering and construction industries and has extensive experience of the major institutional rules and contract forms.

 Robert completed his pupillage at a leading London set and was formerly Judicial Assistant to Lord Clarke and a lecturer on the University of London’s external programme.